kmsanjar47/kmsanjar47/README.md

 <h1 align="center">Bonjour 👋, I'm Khan MD Saifullah Anjar</h1>
 <h3 align="center">Developing And Leaning New Technologies For Fun ✌</h3>

 <p>As a Computer Science student at Brac University, I'm on a mission to turn my passion for technology into a thriving career.
-With experience in mobile app development using Flutter, and cross-platform development, I am excited to explore the world of web development with HTML, CSS, React, and the MERN Stack<p/>
+With experience in mobile app development using Flutter, and platform specific mobile app technologies, I am currently exploring the world of web development with HTML, CSS, React, and the overall MERN Stack

 I thrive on learning new technologies and tackling complex projects.
 I believe that challenges are opportunities to learn, grow, and improve my skills, and I'm not afraid to push my limits.

 With a keen interest in the future of AI and Web3, I'm always on the lookout for innovative ways to incorporate these emerging technologies into my work.
-When I'm not coding, you'll find me exploring new tech trends, playing video games, or indulging in a good book.</p>
+When I'm not coding, you'll find me exploring new tech trends, playing video games, or hanging out with friends.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kmsanjar47&label=Profile%20views&color=000000&style=flat" alt="kmsanjar47" /> </p>